RashidAwan11/WorthKnow-GitHub/content/knowledge-base/patrisse-khan-cullors-net-worth-bio-wiki-age-family-friends-height-salary.md

 ## **Patrisse Khan-cullors Social Media:**

-* Twitter account is with the user name of
-* Instagram account is with the user name of
+* Instagram account is with the user name of <a href="https://www.instagram.com/osopepatrisse/" target="_blank" rel="nofollow"   rel="noopener">osopepatrisse</a>
-* Facebook account is with the user name of
+* Facebook account is with the user name of <a href="https://www.facebook.com/people/Patrisse-Khan-Cullors/727718905/" target="_blank" rel="nofollow"   rel="noopener">Patrisse Khan-Cullors </a>

 ## **Patrisse Khan-cullors Hobbies:**